eBay/tsv-utils/docs/tool_reference/tsv-pretty.md

 * Missing values: A substitute value can be used for empty fields.
 This is often less confusing than spaces.
 See `--e|replace-empty` and `--E|empty-replacement`.

-* Exponential notion: As part of float formatting, `--f|format-floats` re-formats columns where exponential notation is found so all the values in the column are displayed using exponential notation and the same precision.
+* Exponential notation: As part of float formatting, `--f|format-floats` re-formats columns where exponential notation is found so all the values in the column are displayed using exponential notation and the same precision.

 * Preamble: A number of initial lines can be designated as a preamble and output unchanged.
 The preamble is before the header, if a header is present.
 Preamble lines can be auto-detected via the heuristic that they lack field delimiters.
 This works well when the field delimiter is a TAB.